lcenine/userChrome/README.md

 The Firefox Color add-on  (https://color.firefox.com/) is helpful and or you can go ahead and download a Photon Theme (https://addons.mozilla.org/en-US/firefox/addon/photon-colors/)

-I still didn't like the dark drop down and dark contextual menus.
+I still didn't like the dark drop down and dark contextual menus that happen by default with the Firefox Color created themes.
 Or the bubbly tabs.

 CSS is super minimal and will work best with the Photon Colors theme or a similar one created with Firefox Colors.